jmedinacs/stroke_risk_ML_addendum/README.md

 ![Model Evaluation Leaderboard](select_viz/model_comparison_chart.png)

-- **XGBoost** and **Logistic Regression** both achieved the highest recall of `0.48`, but XGBoost had a slightly higher F1 score and ROC AUC.
+- **XGBoost** and **Logistic Regression** both achieved the highest recall of `0.48`, but XGBoost had a slightly higher F1 score and ROC AUC
-- **KNN** and **Random Forest** underperformed, particularly in recall — a critical metric for identifying high-risk stroke patients.
+- **KNN** and **Random Forest** underperformed, particularly in recall — a critical metric for identifying high-risk stroke patients
-- Based on this comparison, **XGBoost** was selected for further threshold tuning and interpretability analysis using SHAP and PDP.
+- Based on this comparison, **XGBoost** was selected for further threshold tuning and interpretability analysis using SHAP and PDP

 📌 *Note: All models were trained on the same preprocessed dataset and evaluated on the same test set.*